rustybucketz30/dotfiles/README.md

 NOTES:
  - there is no logout manager (swaylock, etc), b/c mine is a desktop PC and is either off or in use.
 Install one yourself if you want one
  - The install scripts give you no choice, fork the repository and edit the scripts if you want them to install different stuff
+ - no battery icon because this is a desktop PC - always plugged in